larsyngvelundin/AoC-Discord-Leaderboard/README.md

 ![Screenshot of how the bot looks in action.](img/channels.png)

 The sorting is currently only based on the amount of stars, and tie-breakers are not implemented.
+And the overall code is not very good, but it does what we needed at the moment.

 ## Requirements:
 ### To install: